-- Sprinkle salt on still warm spills, scrub. - Scour with baking soda and water.
+- Sprinkle salt on warm spills and scrub. - Scour with baking soda and water.

 Kitchen Cleanser

 - Wash surfaces with a paste of baking soda and water.
 Rinse with water. - Mix equal parts vinegar and water in a pump-spray bottle.
 Rinse with water.